About this course:

 Acutely or Critically Ill Medical Patients

 The ASH estimates that approximately 50% of all VTEs occur due to current or recent hospitalization for an acute medical illness or surgery.
 Hospital-acquired VTEs are preventable using anticoagulants and mechanical devices (e.g., compression stockings and IPC devices).
 Pharmacological prophylaxis is preferred for acute medical patients admitted to the hospital with an increased VTE risk and acceptable bleeding risk.
-LMWH or fondaparinux (Arixtra) is preferred over UFH or DOACs due to its once-daily dosing regimen and reduced rate of complications.
+LMWH or fondaparinux (Arixtra) is preferred over UFH or DOACs due to their once-daily dosing regimen and reduced rate of complications.
 LMWHs, such as enoxaparin (Lovenox) and dalteparin (Fragmin), are subcutaneous medications that inhibit thrombin and factor Xa.
 These recommendations also apply to critically ill medical patients with acceptable bleeding risk.
 The ASH recommends mechanical prophylaxis (e.g., sequential compression device, foot pumps, etc.) instead of pharmaceutical prophylaxis for acute medical patients admitted to hospitals with an increased risk of bleeding.
 For acutely and critically ill medical patients who do not receive pharmacological VTE prophylaxis (e.g., patient refusal), the ASH recommends mechanical prophylaxis versus no prophylaxis.
-Treatment with both pharmacological and mechanical prophylaxis is not recommended for acutely or critically ill medical patients (Pai & Douketis, 2021a; Schunemann et al., 2018).
+Treatment with both pharmacological and mechanical prophylaxis is not recommended for acutely or critically ill medical patients (Douketis & Mithoowani, 2024a; Schunemann et al., 2018).

 Chronically Ill Medical Patients